nantomarioni/floor3dpro-card/README.md

 ---

+## Context

+The original `floor3d-card` works exceptionally well and introduced a powerful idea: a true **digital twin** inside Home Assistant.
+However, as models grow large and entity counts increase, natural performance and lifecycle limits emerge — not due to poor design, but because UI‑driven architectures do not scale like engines.
+**This Project focuses on scaling and stabilization, not on rewriting the core idea.**

+---

 ## Overview

 **Floor3D Pro Card** is a Lovelace card for Home Assistant that enables the creation of a **3D digital twin** of a home based on its physical structure, Providing an **interactive 3D floor plan**.
 The card represents device and sensor data from Home Assistant through a three-dimensional home model in a **visual and interactive** manner.